brackal/Requirements-Template-Checker/README.md

 ![Answer](images/answer.JPG "Answer")

 ## Python script
-The AI algorithm can be stored in a Python script.
+You can let AI store its algorithm in a Python script.
 The script reads requirements.cvs and outputs checkResults.xlsx.
+The `RequirementsTemplateChecker.py` is an example of what the script looks like.

+Execute the script:

+`python RequirementsTemplateChecker.py`

+and you will get the following results:

 ![CheckResults](images/checkResults.JPG "CheckResults")